 The new projects scheduled for 2016 will increase North American capacity by more than a quarter - and, because only one of these projects is in Canada, will increase US capacity by more than a third.

 PROJECT: Greenfield power plant, ammonia byproduct

 SUMMARY STATUS: Operational / Abandoned

-Kemper County Energy Facility, a 582 MW power plant, was one of the US DOE's flagship "clean coal" projects.
-It was to produce ammonia as a byproduct of its coal-to-syngas process.
-The plant has been producing power from natural gas since August 2014, but experienced profound delays and budget overruns with the clean coal portion, which now appears to have been abandoned (with layoffs at the adjacent coal mine).
+The Kemper County Energy Facility, a 582 MW power plant, was one of the US DOE's flagship "clean coal" projects.
+It would have produced ammonia as a byproduct of its coal-to-syngas process.
+The plant has been producing power from natural gas since August 2014, but experienced profound delays and budget overruns with the coal portion, which now appears to have been abandoned, with layoffs at the adjacent coal mine.